cdown/bats/README.md

-bats is an extremely simple battery status printer written in pure POSIX shell.
+bats is an extremely simple battery status printer written in bash.
 It uses [sysfs][sysfs] to get the battery data, so right now it is Linux-specific.

 ## Usage

-    $ # Will pick the first available battery, useful if you only have one
+    $ # Will show information about all available batteries
     $ bats
-    42D
+    42DFF
     $ # Explicitly choose a battery
     $ bats BAT1
     76C